Danish bank laundered €7bn of Russian 'blood money'

 Four EU states (Estonia, Latvia, Lithuania, and the UK) as well as Canada and the US have already imposed so-called Magnitsky Acts.

-Danish, Dutch, and Swedish MPs have also held hearings on imposing similar measures, with Browder saying that the Danske Bank scandal ought to be a wake-up call for Danish people, many of whom hold accounts at the lender.
+Danish, Dutch, and Swedish MPs have also held hearings on imposing similar measures, with Browder saying that the Danske Bank scandal ought to be a wake-up call for Danish people, many of whom held accounts at the lender.

 "I'm often asked the question: 'What does the Magnitsky Act have to do with Denmark?'
 The answer is that this isn't some theoretical issue with Denmark.
 The blood money from the Magnitsky case flowed through a Danish bank in a significant way," he told EUobserver.